Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 What is the Difference Between Bromated vs Unbromated Flour?

-Bromated flour has added potassium bromate to give more elastic dough, and a higher rise, whereas unbromated is the ordinary flour that doesn’t have bromate or any bleaching agent.
+Bromated flour has added potassium bromate to give more elastic dough and a higher rise, whereas unbromated is ordinary flour that doesn’t have bromate or any bleaching agent.

 Also, the dough made using bromated flour has a greater risk than the dough made using unbromated flour.